 Michelle Chen focuses her practice on complex commercial litigation and government investigations.
-She has represented clients in federal and state courts, at both the trial and appellate levels, and in arbitration proceedings.
-Michelle has represented both corporate and individual clients in investigations before the Department of Justice, federal government agencies, and state Attorneys General.
+She has represented clients in federal and state courts, at both the trial and appellate levels, and in arbitration and mediation proceedings.
+Michelle has represented both corporate and individual clients in investigations before the Department of Justice, Congress, federal government agencies, and state Attorneys General.

 Michelle received her Juris Doctor from the University of Michigan Law School, where she briefed and argued a federal sentencing appeal before the U.S. Court of Appeals for the Sixth Circuit.
 She served as an Executive Editor for the Michigan Law Review.
 Michelle clerked for Judge Ronald Lee Gilman of the U.S. Court of Appeals for the Sixth Circuit, and worked at a major New York law firm, before joining Williams & Connolly in 2015.